caiconghui/incubator-doris/docs/en/administrator-guide/variables.md

 * `send_batch_parallelism`

-    Used to set the default parallelism for send batch when execute InsertStmt operation, if the value for parallelism exceed `max_send_batch_parallelism` in BE config, then the coordinator BE will use the value of `max_send_batch_parallelism`.
+    Used to set the default parallelism for sending batch when execute InsertStmt operation, if the value for parallelism exceed `max_send_batch_parallelism` in BE config, then the coordinator BE will use the value of `max_send_batch_parallelism`.

 * `sql_mode`